 EXPANDING INTO THE FUTURE

 This is absolutely not a fixed database: it is continuously growing.
-New matchcovers from states that I refer to, above, as being “well-along” are being discovered by someone every month.
-If you have any matchcovers that meet our inclusion criteria that not displayed among the states that I say are “well-along” use the “Contact Phil” tab on the Home webpage and I will tell you how to contribute your images to this Route 66 database.
+New matchcovers are being discovered and uploaded every month.
+If you have any matchcovers that meet our inclusion criteria that not displayed use the “Contact Phil” tab on the Home webpage and I will tell you how to contribute your images to this Route 66 database.

 Thank you,